Genentech/Isosceles_Paper/README.md

 # Isosceles paper

 This repository contains scripts and data analysis for the Isosceles paper, enabling the replication of data, analyses, and plots featured in the paper.
-The repository is divided into three main sections:
+The repository is divided into two main sections:

 ## Section #1.
 Analysis of Quantifications